ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Introduction

 \section{Introduction}

-The initial chemical development for the formation of life is believed to take place in the molecular clouds which proceeded inside the proto-planetary disk and transported into the planetary atmosphere with the help of asteroids and comets \citep{suz16}.
-The search for prebiotic molecules in the planetary atmosphere is important because the complex prebiotic molecules give information about the atmospheric chemical complexity.
-In the planetary atmosphere, hydrogen cyanide (HCN) is an important molecule for prebiotic photochemistry \citep{ka83}.
-The HCN molecule is known as a possible precursor of the simplest amino acid glycine ({NH$_{2}$CH$_{2}$COOH}) via the Strecker synthesis reactions \citep{man22}.
-The complex organic molecules with --C $\equiv$ N functional group play an important role in prebiotic chemistry because this functional group is responsible for the formation of peptides, nucleic acids, amino acids, and nucleobases \citep{bel09}.
-The HCN molecule has an important role in the formation of adenine ({C$_{5}$H$_{5}$N$_{5}$}) via the neutral--neutral reactions \citep{cha00}.
-Adenine is known as one of the nucleobases of DNA and RNA, which has a major role in the origin of life on Earth \citep{kas01, ber04, ehr01}.
-The HCN molecule may also be responsible for the production of chromophores in the planetary atmosphere \citep{wo69}.
-The HCN molecule acted as a potential tracer of disequilibrium processes such as the transport of material from the deep atmosphere or lightning \citep{le80}.
+In the planetary atmosphere, hydrogen cyanide (HCN) is an important nitrogen (N)-bearing molecule for the synthesis of several complex organic molecules \citep{tok81, ka83}.
+The HCN molecule contains a --C $\equiv$ N functional group, which plays a major role in the formation of peptides, nucleic acids, amino acids, and both nucleobases, that can be the building blocks of DNA and RNA in the planetary atmosphere \citep{mil57, oro61}.
+The HCN molecule may play an important role in the formation of adenine ({C$_{5}$H$_{5}$N$_{5}$}) via the neutral-neutral reactions \citep{oro61}.
+Adenine is one of the nucleobases of DNA and RNA and plays a major role in the origin of life in the possible primitive Earth conditions \citep{oro61}.
+HCN molecules may also be responsible for the production of chromophores in planetary atmospheres \citep{wo69}.
+The HCN molecule acts as a potential tracer of disequilibrium processes such as the transport of materials from the deep atmosphere or lightning \citep{le80}.
+In a planetary atmosphere, HCN is mainly formed via the dissociation of methane (CH$_{4}$) and nitrogen (N$_{2}$) \citep{cat07, per19}.
+Several energy sources can dissociate CH$_{4}$ and N$_{2}$ in planetary atmospheres, including galactic cosmic rays, lightning, and ultraviolet light \citep{per19, per20}.